We use cookies.

 There are three different ways of completing the GES:

-• When we contact you, you will be offered a choice to complete a paper version if this is your preference
+• When we contact you, you will be offered a choice to complete a paper version if you prefer

 The waiting list